Alvin Ailey: Recognition and honors

-After his death, Ailey’s personal papers were housed at the Black Archives of Mid-America in Kansas City, Missouri.
+After his death, Ailey's personal papers were housed at the Black Archives of Mid-America in Kansas City, Missouri.

 Documentary

 In 2021, the documentary Ailey by director Jamila Wignot was released in the United States.
-Wignot first discovered the work of the Alvin Ailey American Dance Theater by attending a performance while she was a student at Wellesley College; in her documentary more than twenty years later, Alexandra Villarreal of The Guardian writes, "What emerges is a towering figure who won worldwide acclaim with art steeped in personal experience, yet was too afraid to openly share his full identity even in death."
+Wignot first discovered the work of the Alvin Ailey American Dance Theater while attending a performance as a student at Wellesley College; in her documentary more than twenty years later, Alexandra Villarreal of The Guardian writes, "What emerges is a towering figure who won worldwide acclaim with art steeped in personal experience, yet was too afraid to openly share his full identity even in death."

 Though Ailey's work has been met with popular and critical acclaim, there have been detractors of his theatrical style.
-Marcia Siegel accused the company of "selling soul," and of amplifying and transforming the emotivity characteristic of Martha Graham and his modern dance teachers into "metaphors of the American black experience" while creating a positive stereotype of "supremely physical, supremely sensitive beings" at the expense of genuineness."
+Marcia Siegel accused the company of "selling soul,” and of amplifying and transforming the emotivity characteristic of Martha Graham and his modern dance teachers into "metaphors of the American black experience,” while creating a positive stereotype of "supremely physical, supremely sensitive beings" at the expense of "genuineness.”

 Ailey responded to such criticism by stating, "The black pieces we do that come from blues, spirituals and gospels are part of what I am.
 They are as honest and truthful as we can make them.
 I'm interested in putting something on stage that will have a very wide appeal without being condescending; that will reach an audience and make it part of the dance; that will get everybody into the theater.
 If it's art and entertainment — thank God, that's what I want to be."

-Associated people

-In 1960, James Truitte joined the dance company, and later became an authority on Lester Horton's technique.